-Modifications to IAS 16 - Property, Plant and Equipment - before use.

-Modifications prohibit the deduction of the cost of a property, plant, or equipment asset of any income from selling the asset after it is ready for use, for example, revenue while the asset is taken to the location and the necessary conditioning is made to be operable in the manner intended by management.
-Therefore, an entity must recognize that revenue from sales and costs in results.
-The entity measures the costs of these items under IAS 2 Inventories.
+Amendments to IAS 16 - Property, Plant and Equipment - Revenue before intended use The Group has adopted amendments to IAS 16 Property Plant and Equipment for the first time this year.
+The amendments prohibit deducting from the cost of a property, plant, and equipment asset any income from the sale of goods produced, before it is ready for use, for example, income generated while the asset is being taken to a location and the necessary conditioning is made to make it operable in the manner in which it is intended in accordance with the intentions of management.
+Therefore, an entity should recognize such sales revenue and costs in results.
+The Group measures the costs of these goods produced in accordance with IAS 2 Inventories.

-The modifications clarify the meaning of 'testing whether an asset works properly'.
-IAS 16 now specifies this as an assessment in which the physical and technical performance of the asset is capable of being used in the production or supply of goods or services, for rent or other, or administrative purposes.
+The amendments also clarify the meaning of 'testing whether an asset is functioning properly'.
+IAS 16 now specifies this as an assessment in which the physical and technical performance of the asset is capable of being used in the production or supply of goods or services, for rent or otherwise, or administrative purposes.

-If it is not presented separately in the statement of integral results, the financial statements shall disclose the amounts of income and costs in results related to items that are not an output by the ordinary activities of the entity, on the start line(s) in the end-to-end results statement that includes revenue and costs.
+If not presented separately in the statement of comprehensive income, the financial statements should disclose the amounts of income and costs in results related to items that are not an outlet for the Group's ordinary activities, in the line item(s) in the statement of comprehensive income that includes revenues and costs.